John B. Jackson: Later career

 After World War I broke out in 1914, Jackson volunteered his services to the American embassy in Berlin.
 On January 16, 1915, he was made a special agent of the Department of State to assist James W. Gerard, the American Ambassador, in matters relating to the war.
 He served on the embassy staff until diplomatic relations were broken off in February 1917, at which point he went to Switzerland.
-In Zurich in the Spring of 1917, Jackson was playing golf with fellow American diplomat Francis B. Keene when he informed Keene that he and his wife were to move on to Geneva before the arrival of King Constantine.
+In Zürich in the Spring of 1917, Jackson was playing golf with fellow American diplomat Francis B. Keene when he informed Keene that he and his wife were to move on to Geneva before the arrival of King Constantine.
 When Keene asked why, he recalled that Jackson said:

 "During my time in Athens, when I was Uncle Jack to my niece who was living with us, the whole diplomatic group, including the heir to the throne, Prince Constantine, called me Uncle Jack.
 Now that we are at war, it would not be just the thing for me to be Uncle Jack to his exiled Majesty.
 So we are disappearing before he comes."